TheochemUI/eOn/docs/source/devdocs/pyeonclient.md

 ## Why not pybind11 embed for ASE?

-pybind11 was used only so **standalone `eonclient`** could *embed* a Python interpreter and call ASE calculators. nanobind does **not** ship a first-class `embed.h` API; the modern polarity is inverted:
+pybind11 was used only so **standalone `eonclient`** could *embed* a Python interpreter and call ASE calculators. nanobind has no public `embed.h` API; the polarity is inverted:

 | Mode | Who owns Python | ASE / Matter |
 |------|-----------------|--------------|